gokulkrishh/demo-progressive-web-app/README.md

 MIT © [Gokulakrishnan](https://github.com/gokulkrishh)

 <div align="center">
-  <sub>If you a found a bug or some improvments feel free to raise an issue and send a PR!</sub>
+  <sub>If you found a bug or some improvments, feel free to raise an issue and send a PR!</sub>
 </div>